rachelemoose/Trustpilot-Salesforce-API-Integration/README.md

 Your returned access token should be appended to the url of any private Trustpilot API calls.
 You'll see this as the auth_token value in the script.

+## Salesforce Information
+Use the query call to query your SalesForce contacts.
+We will need name, email address and a unique identifying number as a minimum of fields that will be passed to Trustpilot.
+The identifying number can be anything, such as a custom contact field for account number or order number.
+In this script we're using SalesForce's generated unique ID, but it should be a number you can easily associate with this customer's experience with you so that you can easily look them up by their unqiue reference ID if necessary.

+## Use Customer Data to Generate A Unique Trustpilot Review Link
+Perform a POST call to Trustpilot's API with your Business Unit Id, OAuth Token, and Customer Data.
+If the call was successful, a unique link will be returned per SalesForce contact.
+More information on this API call can be found [here](https://developers.trustpilot.com/invitation-api#generate-service-review-invitation-link).
+See [frequently asked questions](https://developers.trustpilot.com/faq) for common error messages.

+## Update SalesForce with the Trustpilot Unique Link
+Use the update call to update any field with the unique link returned from Trustpilot.
+In this script we're using the Salesforce "Description" field to host the Trustpilot Invitation link but this can be any field.
+I would recommend a custom contact field called "Trustpilot invitation link".
+Use this field in any communications sent from Salesforce as data tag to dynamically populate this link for each customer.